moostmartijn/homeassistant/README.md

 ### Media players
 For all my media players I use the '[Mini Media Player](https://github.com/kalkih/mini-media-player)' component.
-This component has a lot of features to customize.
+This component has a lot of features to customize and also looks really good.

 #### <br>Sounbar (Samsung HW-MS650)
 To control some funcations of the Soundbar such as the volume, source and power buttons, I installed a component with [HACS](https://community.home-assistant.io/t/custom-component-hacs/121727) called [ha_samsung_multi_room](https://github.com/dariornelas/ha_samsung_multi_room)